Problem A: SSL/connection errors in logs

 If you see either of these errors, your JDK instance probably is using a customized trust store.

 Recommendation: Add the DigiCert Global Root Certificate Authority (CA), from which New Relic's certificate is derived, to your trust store.

-You can download the DigiCert Global Root CA from DigiCert (choose the "Download PEM" option).
+You can download the DigiCert Global Root CA from DigiCert under the "Other root certificates" section (choose the "Download PEM" option).

 To import the cert to your trust store, use this command, or see Oracle's Java SE documentation for keytool: